sgupta70/Engineering_4_Notebook/README.md

   ```

 ### Reflection
-I was able to just use my code from part 1 and just add on an if statement and define the LED.
-I read some about if statements to remember how to do them and once I did I was able to writ eone.
-It was working but the light kept flashing when it was horizontal so I switched the signs and the when the LED would be True(on) and False(off).
-Overall this assignment wasn't too bad and it was good to do if statements again.
+This last part wasn't too bad, I was able to figure out how to write the code to print the values out on the screen, but when I tried uploading it wouldn't work.
+I got some help and we realized I just had a very sensitive wire so I just had to be careful not to mess up that wire so it wouldn't disconnect.
+After fixing that the code uploaded and it worked.
+Overall this assignment wasn't too bad it was good to continue getting back into code and trying new things I haven't coded yet.
+I learned how to code an OLED screen and throughout this assignment I learned how to use f-strings.
+I am now excited to start CAD!